weijen0330/austinishot/README.md

 ### Prerequisites
 Assuming you are on OSX...

-If you do not have Node.js, install Node.js
+If you do not have Node.js, download & install [Node.js](https://nodejs.org/en/download/)

-If you do not have VirtualBox, install VirtualBox
+If you do not have VirtualBox, download & install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-If you do not have Vagrant, install Vagrant
+If you do not have Vagrant, download & install [Vagrant](https://www.vagrantup.com/downloads.html)

 ### Installing on your machine